 On Monday, December 21st, 2015, I sat down to feed my eight month old son and scroll through Facebook on my phone.
 As so many modern parents do.
 That’s when I first read about Alissa Marie McCrann’s disappearance.
 The information was initially, pretty vague.
 Media described Alissa’s physical description as: 37 years old, Korean female, 5’3″ tall, 145 pounds, with black shoulder length hair, brown eyes, with a raven tattoo on the back of her left shoulder and a large Korean flag design on her lower back.
 Alissa went for a run the morning of Saturday, December 19th, on her regular run route near her family’s SE Portland home.
-By the afternoon, Alissa’s phone was going straight to voicemail.
-Loved ones became increasingly concerned when Alissa didn’t show up for a weekly run with friends the following Sunday morning.
-Authorities were called Monday, December 21st, after Alissa was an uncharacteristic no call no show to her job at Sunshine Dairy.
-Reporters were alerting the public that Alissa’s 2011 SUV, a black Mazda CX7 with a white Portland Timbers Axe decal sticker on the back window, was also missing.
+By the afternoon, Alissa stopped answering her phone.
+Loved ones became increasingly concerned when Alissa didn’t show up for a weekly run with a friend the following Sunday morning.
+Authorities were called Monday, December 21st, after Alissa was an uncharacteristic no call no show to her job at Sunshine Dairy, in Portland.
+Reporters were alerting the public that Alissa’s 2011 SUV, a black Mazda CX7 with a large white Portland Timbers Axe decal sticker on the back window, was also missing.

 By Tuesday early evening of the 22nd, local news sources were reporting that Alissa McCrann’s car had been found parked in the back section of the large parking lot of Multnomah Falls.
 Her Mazda was parked in the lane closest to Interstate 84 Westbound, in Cascade Locks, Oregon.
 This landmark is treasured by Pacific North Westerners, and Oregonians, such as myself.
 But it’s about a 30 minute drive from Alissa’s family home in SE Portland.

 Multnomah Falls is one of the top landmarks that tourists enjoy exploring within the Pacific Northwest.
-People travel from all over the globe to witness the evergreen beauty of our beloved PNW.
+People travel from all over the globe to witness the evergreen beauty of our “Wonderland“.
 And For good reason.
-Whether surrounded by the lush greenery of spring, the vibrancy of autumn, or covered in ice and giant cascading icicles.
+Whether surrounded by the lush blooms of spring, the vibrancy of autumn, or covered in ice and giant cascading icicles.
 Six hundred and twenty eight feet of breathtakingly powerful water pressure.
-Not to mention all of the surrounding beautiful trails, many other waterfalls, and viewpoints.
-Crowne Pointe is another nearby location that I recommend.
-Particularly on a clear day.
-Just brace yourself and bundle up for the strong winds.
+Not to mention, all of the surrounding beautiful trails, many other waterfalls, and viewpoints.
+Crowne Point is another nearby location that I recommend.
+Particularly, on a clear day.
+Just brace yourself, and bundle up for the strong winds.
 And be sure to check out their gift shops, while you’re at it.
 Beautiful, eclectic, cool items for sale.
 Plus, you’re supporting local artists and the maintenance of this beautiful piece of earth.

 But here’s the problem with Alissa McCrann’s black Mazda SUV being parked at Multnomah Falls.
 No one knew she was going to be there.
 You may be thinking that doesn’t sound odd to not tell anyone where she was going.
 Sure.
 That 37 year old adults can do whatever the Hell they want.
 Obviously.
 But after speaking to some friends of Alissa’s.
 Not letting anyone know she was hiking and/or not dressing for the colder weather, were just a couple of details surrounding her disappearance, that seemed out of character for Alissa.
 I’m in no way judging.
 I’ve made far more reckless decisions on those very same trails.